 Further, the most recent recommendations by the WHO and CDC recommend individuals WEAR CLOTH MASKS when in public.
 There are many tutorials online for making your own, which can be done even if you don’t have a sewing machine.
 Here is a video of the Surgeon General explaining different types of easy home-made mask options, and another video for how to sew or cut your own from a T-shirt.

 What should I do if I feel sick or have medical questions/concerns?

 This CDC resource clearly outlines what to do if you have fever, cough, sore throat or any respiratory symptoms and are concerned you may have COVID-19.

 What about testing?

-1.)
-New guidelines have been released, encouraging us to test all patients who may have active COVID infection.
+Since testing is now readily available, CDC and State guidelines encourage us to test all patients who may have active COVID infection.

 As always, if your situation deteriorates with shortness of breath and difficulty breathing, we will refer you to the hospital and call ahead to let the ER know of your arrival, or you can call 911 directly.

 - We will test active infections via a PCR nasal swab test.
-We will send you a home-collection kit via FedEx.
-Please DO NOT go to Labcorp if you have active symptoms.
+We will either send you a home-collection kit via FedEx, or provide testing outside of our clinic on Depot St.

-- Past infection testing, also referred to as Antibody testing (blood tests) is available after 10 days of symptom onset for asymptomatic patients.
-Again, please DO NOT go to Labcorp if you have active symptoms.
-These tests can be draw at Labcorp directly and their new patient app allows you to wait in your car rather than their lobby.
+- Past infection testing, also referred to as Antibody testing is available after 10 days of symptom onset for asymptomatic patients.
+These tests can be drawn at Labcorp directly and their new patient app allows you to wait in your car rather than their lobby.
 We are also beginning testing at our clinic

 - Range Urgent Care (Merrimon Ave), Mission My Care (Biltmore Park) and Mercy Urgent Care (several locations) continue to do COVID-19 testing and they generally require an appointment in advance and an extensive screening telephone interview before they will approve you for testing.